 Most people who experience medication-induced hair loss find that their hair grows back once they stop taking the drug responsible.

 People who are concerned about hair loss should speak with a doctor about the possibility of lowering their current medication dosage.

 Another option may be to switch to an RA medication that does not list hair loss as a potential side effect.
 Examples include the following DMARDs:

 While these drugs do not cause hair loss, each one has other possible side effects.

-People should talk to a doctor about the side effects of each drug.
+People should talk with a doctor about the side effects of each drug.
 The doctor will be able to offer advice on the most appropriate drug or combination of drugs.

 In some cases, hair loss can indicate a serious underlying medical condition that requires urgent attention.